ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part2.md

 the data is immutable!

 The best score is found by first flattening the whole structure into a sequence of (player, score) pairs.
-Then we use the `maxBy` method to find the maximum score by looking at the second value in the tuple.
+Then we use the {% scaladoc maxBy collection.Seq@maxBy[B](f:A=>B):A %} method to find the maximum score by looking at the second value in the tuple.

 Average is calculated simply by flattening all scores into a single sequence and then calculating its sum and divide by count.

 ## Set

-A `Set` is like a `Map` without values, just the distinct keys.
+A {% scaladoc collection.Set %} is like a `Map` without values, just the distinct keys.
 In JavaScript it's typical to emulate a Set by storing the values as keys into an `Object`.
 This of course means that the values must be converted to strings.
-In ES6 there is a new `Set` type that works with all kinds of value types, but like with `Map`, it's based on reference equality making it less useful when dealing with complex value types.
+In ES6 there is a new {% jsdoc Set %} type that works with all kinds of value types, but like with `Map`, it's based on reference equality making it less useful when dealing with complex value types.

 In Scala sets are quite often used when you need to have distinct values with no duplicates.
 Adding values to a set automatically guarantees that all duplicate values are eliminated.
 They are also useful when you just need to check if something exists, without storing its value.
+Set operations like {% scaladoc diff collection.Set@diff(that:scala.collection.GenSet[A]):This %},
+{% scaladoc intersect collection.Set@intersect(that:scala.collection.GenSet[A]):Repr %} and
-Set operations like `diff`, `intersect` and `union` allow you to build new sets out of other sets to check, for example, what has changed.
+{% scaladoc union collection.Set@union(that:scala.collection.GenSet[A]):This %} allow you to build new sets out of other sets to check, for example, what has changed.

 {% columns %}
 {% column 9 Scala %}